3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;      F7                  Am
 &nbsp;Just call on me and I'll send it along
 &nbsp;      C        G      C
-&nbsp;with love from me to you
+&nbsp;with love From Me To You
 &nbsp; C                            Am
 &nbsp;If there's anything that you want
 &nbsp;     C                        G